spraakbanken/sparv/README.md

-# Språkbanken's Sparv Pipeline
+# Sparv – Språkbanken's Analysis Platform

-The Sparv Pipeline is a text analysis tool run from the command line.
+Sparv is a text analysis tool run from the command line.
 The documentation can be found here: https://spraakbanken.gu.se/sparv.

 Check the [changelog](CHANGELOG.md) to see what's new!